twistezo/portfolio/readme.md

 npm

 ### Build, run
+To build: `npm install`

-Run in development mode: `npm run dev`
+To run in development mode: `npm run dev`

-Build for production: `npm run prod`
+To build for production: `npm run prod`

-Output from above is in `docs/` for fastest deploy on github page
+Note thath output from above is in `docs/` for fastest deploy on github page

 ### Latest version
 https://twistezo.github.io/portfolio